 Finally, adding appendages will help when assigning permissions.
 If somebody is creating a Group for Solution Engineers, and you notice that a bunch of members from different departments are coming in, you can start to question whether or not that Group is still relevant for business.

 Incorporating best practices for naming Office 365 Groups will undoubtedly make governing your environment much easier.
-While all of these can be applied broadly with what Microsoft offers out-of-the-box, AvePoint can help provide more granular control.
-Learn how AvePoint gives you access to conditional formats and custom logic to help make sure you have appendages for every type of Group user.
+While all of these can be applied broadly with what Microsoft offers out-of-the-box, AvePoint can help provide more granular control with Office 365 Cloud Governance.
+Moreover, learn how AvePoint gives you access to conditional formats and custom logic to help make sure you have appendages for every type of Group user.

 For more on Office 365 Groups, read our article “6 Efficient Tips for Mastering Office 365 Groups!”